EricMFink/ConsumerProtection/_pages/syllabus.md

 # Description

 This course surveys federal and state laws regulating consumer purchases and finance.
-After completing the course, you should have a general understanding of consumer law (including sources of law, scope of coverage, enforcement mechanisms, and available remedies).
+After completing the course, you should be familiar with the statutory and regulatory framework of consumer protection law, including the types of transactions and activities covered, private and public enforcement mechanisms, and available remedies.
 The problem-solving approach is intended to develop practical skills for advising and representing clients in consumer transactions and disputes.

 # Materials

 Katherine Porter, Modern Consumer Law (Aspen 2016) ("Casebook")

-The course website, [`emfink.net/ConsumerProtection`](https://www.emfink.net/ConsumerProtection), has subject outlines, visual aids, practice problems, and links to statutes and other resources.
+The course website, [`emfink.net/ConsumerProtection`](https://www.emfink.net/ConsumerProtection), has additional materials and links to statutes and other resources.

 # Policies